 Information may be shared, for primary or secondary purposes, with the following categories of organisation:

 How long do we keep NHS Numbers?

-NHS numbers will be kept as long as necessary for the purpose of providing health or social care.
-We do not keep NHS Numbers longer than necessary in accordance with Principle 5 of the Data Protection Act.
+NHS Numbers will be kept as long as necessary for the purpose of providing health or social care.
+We do not keep NHS Numbers longer than necessary.

-How do we keep your NHS Numbers Secure secure?
+How do we keep your NHS Numbers secure?

 Devon County Council is committed to securing your NHS Numbers from unauthorised access, use or disclosure.
 Digital storage systems are protected by industry standard tools.
 Employees sign policies and receive training which ensures they are aware of the importance of handling personal data such as NHS Numbers securely.

 How do I obtain a copy of my own personal data that you hold?

 The Data Protection Act provides members of the public with a right to request copies of documented information that the council holds about them.
 This is called the right of Subject Access.
 Find out how to access your personal data, including details of the information needed by the council to progress your request.

 How can you complain about the way we handle your NHS Number?

 You have a right to complain to the Data Protection Regulator, the Information Commissioner if you are dissatisfied with the way Devon County Council has handled or shared your personal information: